Comparing Costs of Aging in Place vs the Cost of Senior Living Community

-The reality is, even if you pay a low monthly mortgage or no mortgage at all, you’re shelling out plenty more for everything from home maintenance to taxes and utilities.
+The reality is, even if you pay a low monthly mortgage or no mortgage at all, you’re still shelling out plenty more for everything from home maintenance to taxes and utilities.
 And that’s just a portion of the expenses associated with aging in place.
-Is there a more cost-effective living option for enjoying your senior years?
+Is there a more cost-effective living option for enjoying your retirement years?
 A senior living community like Atlantic Shores in Virginia Beach, Virginia, could be the solution for you.
-It’s not only a wise way to control your budget, it’s a resort-like atmosphere that active seniors love.
+It’s not only a wise way to control your budget, it’s a resort-like atmosphere that active adults love.

 Maintaining Your Own Home vs. Senior Living Community Costs

-Aging in place: Your home isn’t getting any younger either.
+Aging in place: Your home isn’t getting any younger.
 There will always be mechanical breakdowns and replacements to contend with – and even small tasks like cleaning gutters or changing light bulbs in a high ceiling fan will likely require hiring a professional as you age.
 Then there’s lawn and yard care, snow removal, exterior repainting/repairing, and hiring a maid service to clean and perhaps do laundry and change bed linens for starters.
 The home maintenance to-do list never ends, nor do the associated costs.

 Senior living community: Right away, you can toss your to-do list.
 In a senior community like Atlantic Shores, your cost of living can drop significantly since the staff takes care of the entire list above – at no additional charge to you.
-All services are ongoing, and should you have an unexpected repair or replacement need, simply pick up the phone to arrange to have it fixed.
+All services are ongoing, and should you have an unexpected repair or replacement, simply pick up the phone to arrange to have it fixed.

-Homeowner Taxes/Utilities vs. Senior Living Community Costs
+Homeowner Taxes/Utilities vs. Retirement Community Costs

 Senior living community: When you rent an independent living apartment, you’re freed from homeowner tax burdens.
 What’s more, in senior living communities like Atlantic Shores, your utility expenses, TV/internet bills, and other monthly costs are all included in your monthly fee – no more bills of this kind to worry about ever again.
 Plus, residents have the option to own, rent or arrange a different plan that fits their budget.
-They have flexibility to pay for services, amenities and receive levels of senior living care according to their preferences.
+They have flexibility to pay for services, amenities and receive levels of support according to their preferences.

 Aging in place: It’s rare that the family home is designed to accommodate the needs of older adults.
 The bathroom is often the most common pain point, with its tight spaces and safety hazards.
 Doorways can also present issues if they aren’t wide enough for walkers or wheelchairs.
 Stairs are another problem.
-Homes can be retrofitted for safety and special needs, but that comes at a steep cost.
+Homes can be retrofitted for safety and special needs, but that comes at a cost.
 In fact, Bankrate estimates you could spend as much as $50,000 to remodel your entire home or make significant structural changes for added safety, wheelchair access, etc.

 Senior living community: Apartments and common areas in a senior living community are specifically designed to address the changing needs of residents.
 Wide doorways, safety bars, non-slip surfaces, and single-floor units are among the features you can expect, along with elevators, ramps, hallway rails and more.
 Residents will tell you that worry-free living is the best kind of lifestyle.